 Romanians speak a Romance language

-While many perhaps expect Romanians – due to the country’s location in Eastern Europe – to speak a Slavic language, unlike their neighbors, they actually speak a Romance language.
+While many perhaps expect Romanians – due to the country’s location in Eastern Europe – to speak a Slavic language, unlike their neighbours, they actually speak a Romance language.

 There are seven UNESCO World Heritage Sites in Romania